microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/02_Query.md

 In this example, you used the `-i` parameter for **sqlcmd** to execute a *script* with the `RESTORE DATABASE` command.
 You can examine the contents of the **restorewwi.sql** T-SQL script to see the example syntax using `cat restorewwi.sql` from the shell.

 The WideWorldImporters backup you downloaded was created on SQL Server 2016 on Windows.
-One of the advantages for  SQL Server is compatibility.
-A backup on Windows can be restored on Linux and vice versa).
+One of the great stories for SQL Server is compatibility across operating systems.
+Database backups are interoperable between SQL Server on Windows and Linux.
 SQL Server 2019 will automatically detect the older version and upgrade the database.
 This is why the RESTORE command can take a few minutes to execute.
 When the command completes the output to the shell prompt will scroll across several lines but end with something similar to the following:

 <pre>
 Database 'WideWorldImporters' running the upgrade step from version 895 to version 896<br>Database 'WideWorldImporters' running the upgrade step from version 896 to version 897<br>RESTORE DATABASE successfully processed 58455 pages in 30.797 seconds (14.828 MB/sec).
 </pre>

 Notice the end of the restore command displays how many database pages were restored (SQL Server stores data in 8K pages) and the duration it took to restore the database.
-The database has been restored, brought online, and is available to run queries.
+The database has now been restored, brought online, and is available to run queries.

 <p style="border-bottom: 1px solid lightgrey;"></p>